-Schroders has a balanced approach to investing in emerging markets.
-We use a mix of top-down analysis and bottom-up stock selection, looking to derive 50% of our added value from country allocation and 50% from stock selection.
-Our core investment process does not target any particular style bias and aims to outperform in most market environments.
+Schroders has a balanced approach to investing in global emerging market equities, using a mix of top-down country analysis and bottom-up stock selection.
+Over the long term, we aim to derive 50% of our added value from country allocation, guided by our proven proprietary quantitative model with judgemental overlay, and 50% from stock selection, driven by in-depth fundamental research.

 Our investment process begins with the gathering and analysis of information on both countries and stocks.
 That information is then used to decide allocations for the portfolio.
-Country allocation is driven by a quantitative model, to which the team applies judgmental overlay in a controlled manner, while fundamental research forms the basis of the stock selection process.
-We have the resources to follow nearly all companies within our universe.
-It is this breadth of coverage, coupled with the local nature of our research that provides the means of generating unique investment ideas at the stock level.
+Country allocation discussions are guided by a proprietary quantitative model, while fundamental research forms the basis of the stock selection process.
+We have the resources to follow a large number of companies within our universe.
+It is this breadth of coverage, coupled with the local nature of our research, that provides the means of generating unique investment ideas at the stock level.